 Apart from feeling the cold, dry air against your skin, here are some ways you can detect dry air:

-Over time, dryness in the home can lead to deterioration of home furniture and home paint.
+- Chipped Paint And Wood: Over time, dryness in the home can lead to the deterioration of home furniture and home paint.
 You may begin to notice wooden floors breaking or peeling away.
 Or your wall paint may be showing signs of cracking.

 What Causes Dry Air?

-If your house is completely ventilated and sealed, then this may lead to over ventilation.
+- Over Ventilation: If your house is completely ventilated and sealed, then this may lead to overventilation.
 As a result, outdoor air may be circulated back into your home, letting dry and cold air enter inside it.

 All of these issues could lead to problems with your home’s heating.
 Your furnace may be taking longer to heat a room, or it not be giving off the correct temperature of warm air.
 Moreover, heating pumps may malfunction due to overuse during extremely dry and chilly seasons.